thatmanspr/letterboxd-taste-matcher/README.md

 **Turn your Letterboxd watchlist into a perfectly ranked queue.**

-The all new Taste Matcher v3 is a desktop app (built with Electron + Node.js) that reads your Letterboxd ratings, fetches rich metadata from TMDb, builds a multi-dimensional taste model, and ranks every film in your watchlist from most-likely-to-enjoy to least.
+Taste Matcher is a desktop app (built with Electron + Node.js) that reads your Letterboxd ratings, fetches rich metadata from TMDb, builds a multi-dimensional taste model, and ranks every film in your watchlist from most-likely-to-enjoy to least.
 Everything runs locally — no accounts, no cloud, no subscriptions.

 ### 📂 Source Code